ChenBohan/Notes-of-Kalman-Filter-on-iLectureOnline/README.md

   - usually we start out by simply giving them some initial reasonable value
 - Transformation matrix H
   - Transform the format of matrix P to the format of KG matrix

+### Lecture 27: 1.
+The Predicted State - Tracking Airplane

+- Matrix A
+  - update the state (position and velocity) based upon delta T
+- Matrix B
+  - translate the acceleration to the state

+### Lecture 28: 2.
+Initial Process Covariance - Tracking Airplane

+-  Process covariance matrix P
+  - can set the cross terms to zero to simplify if there is no specific relationship between the uncertainty in the position and velocity (we often do this in tracking)
+  - in every cycle, we can ignore the cross terms agian.

+### Lecture 31: 5.
+The New Observation - Tracking Airplane

+-  Matrix C
+  - Trasform observe matrix to state matrix